venomboss985/Raspberry-Pi-Introduction/2_Python_Intro/1_Basic_Python.md

 * [PEP-8](https://peps.python.org/pep-0008/) is the official Python Style Guide
   * Follow this if other people will see your code (industry standard)
-* You can also develop your own style (like myself)
+* Can also develop your own style if no one else is using your code
 * If you want to follow a common casing, choose one of these:
   * **snake_case**: all lowercase, spaces are replaced with an underscore (PEP-8 uses this for *nearly everything*)
   * **camelCase**: no spaces, first letter of every word except the start is captialized (never used in Python)